-What is ABM (Account Based Marketing)?
+What is ABM (Account-Based Marketing)?

 How does ABM work for businesses?

 Marketing and sales teams can work in unison to engage and convert accounts by combining their resources.
-This will also help in creating a specific approach that should ideally improve engagement and subsequent sales.
+It will also help in creating a specific approach that should ideally improve engagement and subsequent sales.

 The benefits of using ABM